hyperledger/iroha-javascript/.changeset/little-berries-explode.md

 ##### What is the change

-If previously all data-model types were imported directly from the package:
+Previously, all data-model types were imported directly from the package:

 ```ts
 import { AccountId, DomainId } from '@iroha2/data-model'